kjetilhp/rpi-433/README.md

 For my projects I needed to set the protocol.
 This was not possible in the original version, https://nodei.co/npm/rpi-433/ So all credits go to eroak.

+### Modifications to the original

+- Protocol can be set
+- Updated the scripts (codesend and RFSniffer) to the latest

 Simple NodeJS module to send and receive decimal codes through 433Mhz device on RaspberryPI 2

 ### Dependencies